fraunhoferportugal/tsfel/README.md

 ## Includes a comprehensive number of features

-TSFEL is optimized for time series and **automatically extracts over 60 different features on the statistical, temporal and spectral domains.**
+TSFEL is optimized for time series and **automatically extracts over 65 different features on the statistical, temporal, spectral and fractal domains.**

 ## Functionalities